jasonkradams/real-staging-ai/docs/architecture.md

 # Architecture

-This document provides a high-level overview of the system architecture for the Virtual Staging AI project.
+This document provides a high-level overview of the system architecture for the Real Staging AI project.

 ## System Components